 Step 3: The surgeon next creates the sites where the grafts will be placed.
 Tiny incisions are made at the hairline for the smallest 1 to 3 hair grafts.
 As the surgeon works back he will place gradually larger grafts containing Follicular Unit Groups.
 This allows your surgeon to accomplish more density without sacrificing naturalness.
 During the hair restoration procedure, you will be awake and can chat with the doctor and the staff.
 Procedure time is usually between 3 to 6 hours and you may eat or drink during the procedure.

-When your hair transplant has been completed you will be provided with post-operative instructions, medicines and shampoo.
+When your Hair transplant near me has been completed you will be provided with post-operative instructions, medicines and shampoo.
 You will leave the office with a little or no bandage and will be able to shampoo your hair the next day.

 Most patients resume normal activity in a day or two.
 Tiny crusts will form where the transplants have been placed and usually shed in 4 to 7 days.
 The small hairs in the newly transplanted grafts normally shed within 2 to 4 weeks after the procedure, and permanent hair growth begins in 8 to 12 weeks.
 You should expect significant cosmetic hair growth within 6 months and full hair growth within 9 to 12 months.

 Only one or two procedures are usually enough to treat a specific area of hair loss.
 Potential future hair loss is taken into account when any hairline work is performed.
-The initial consultation between the patient and surgeon helps to individualize the hair restoration procedure to the patient’s hair quality and density, as well as their expectations.
+The initial consultation between the patient and surgeon helps to individualize the hair restoration procedure to the patient’s hair quality and density, as well as their expectations of Hair Transplant Pennsylvania.